BusinessCategory

 A good resource for you to get inspiration for ideas is on Quora.
 You can see all the questions people are asking, and some common challenges faced by these answer seekers.

-This becomes excellent insights for you to develop your unique solutions to help them solve their problems.
+These become excellent insights for you to develop your unique solutions to help them solve their problems.

-2. Identify your business proposition
+Step 2.
+Identify your business value proposition

 As you plan your business, you should have a clear view of what you want to do.